Loginistaken/ASCI-Wiz-Dimensional-Chip-250-miner-gas-energy-recyle/upgrade-more-energy-saved.md

     What it does: Carbon nanotubes (CNTs) offer ultra-fast heat conduction (better than copper).

-    Where to use: Layer between CPU boards and the PCM/TEG blocks.
+    Where to use: Layer between ASCI CHIP AND 10 boards system and the PCM/TEG blocks.

     Why it helps: Delivers more uniform and faster heat transfer to your thermoelectric harvesters.